Enalean/tuleap-documentation-en/languages/en/administration-guide/system-administration/monitoring-with-prometheus.rst

 Configuration of Tuleap
 -----------------------

-First step is to install a Redis server and to configure Tuleap to use it, checkout the :ref:`Redis installation guide<installation_redis>`.
+First step is to install a Valkey server and to configure Tuleap to use it, checkout the :ref:`Valkey installation guide<installation_valkey>`.

 After having installed and activated ``tuleap-plugin-prometheus-metrics`` rpm, you need to setup a password to access the data (by default data are private and there is no ways to make them accessible anonymously).
 To do so, you need to write